-- In the State of Connecticut, a marriage is dissolved only by
+- In the State of Connecticut, there are following grounds for divorce and the marriage is dissolved only by

 - the death of one of the parties or,